-By using birds rather than smaller insects to do the pollinating it means as the plant ages and gets bigger rather than the plant producing ever increasing numbers of the same sized flowers, what you find is the blooms themselves also get larger and larger.
+By using birds rather than smaller insects to do the pollinating it means as the plant ages and gets bigger rather than the plant producing ever increasing numbers of the same sized flowers, as you find in many other houseplants, what you'll notice is the blooms themselves tend to also get larger and larger.

 Queen Charlotte was an amateur botanist and when her husband King George III inherited the Royal Botanic Kew Gardens in 1772, it gave her the perfect chance to get her hands dirty and help with its development.
-In 1773 Sir Joseph Banks brought back this spectacular new plant to Kew Gardens from South Africa, where it was officially named after Queen Charlottes family name; Mecklenburg-Strelitz.
+The year after in 1773 Sir Joseph Banks brought back this spectacular new plant to Kew Gardens from South Africa, where it was officially named after Queen Charlottes family name; Mecklenburg-Strelitz.

 There are five main species and varieties, although only Strelitzia Reginae and Strelitzia Nicolai are treated as houseplants.

 S. reginae is very well known, and arguably the most common species (picture above).
-If the pot is big enough It can grow to 2 m / 6.6 ft tall, with large, banana like leaves 25–70cm / 9.8–28in long.
+If the pot is big enough It can grow to 2 m / 6.6 ft tall, with large, tough banana like leaves 25–70cm / 9.8–28in long.
 They are produced on petioles (stems) up to 1m / 39in long.

-Yellow flowering Bird of Paradise plants had been around for a number of years.
-However the seeds from these yellow forms would not usually breed true because most would have been pollinated by different varieties.
-To get a yellow variety that would breed true, two yellow parents are needed.
+Yellow flowering Bird of Paradise plants had been around in the wild for a number of years.
+However the seeds from these yellow forms would not usually breed true when pollinated, simply because most would have been pollinated by different varieties with the orange flowers.
+To get a yellow variety that breeds true, two yellow parents are needed.

-John Winter at Kirstenbosch (Africa) in the 1970's, pollinated their limited supply of yellow strelitzia's (they had only seven!).
+John Winter at Kirstenbosch National Botanical Garden (Africa) in the 1970's, pollinated their limited supply of yellow strelitzia's (they had only seven).
 By 1994 after twenty years of careful selection and hand-pollination they had increased the original seven to a large enough number to release it commercially.

 The leaves as well as being bigger and longer than S. reginae's, tend to be shinier and greener.
-It's harder to get S. nicolai to flower and as you might imagine it takes considerably longer to reach its final mature height.
+It's much harder to get S. nicolai to flower indoors and as you might imagine it takes considerably longer to reach its final mature height.

 They always make a statement and the ultimate magnificence of a mature plant will command attention above everything around it

-Both types have much in common, including being named after Royalty, their majestic nature and being very easy to grow.
-Although you need to bare in mind these plants are truly spectacular, not just in their flowers but also in their size.
+We can't stress enough that these plants are truly spectacular, not just in their flowers but also in their eventual size.
 They always make a statement and the ultimate magnificence of a mature plant will command attention above everything around it.

 Very mature Bird of Paradise plants will produce offsets which can be cut free and potted up, although this can be difficult.
 A more convenient method is to try and grow new plants from seeds.
 Like the flowers in which they are created, they are quite something with their largish seeds that have a tuff of orange hair.
-Pull off the hair, pot up and place in a warm place.
+Pull off the hair, pot up in soil and place in a warm place.

 The plants will generally head for height rather than spread.
 S. reginae grows to 2m / 6.6ft tall.
 S. nicolai eventually reaches 6m / 20ft tall.
 However both types will flower long before they reach their eventual maximum heights.

-As mentioned in our introduction you can't easily prune a Bird of Paradise plant without ruining its look and future growth so all you can do is to be prepared to accommodate its large size.
+As mentioned in our introduction, you can't easily prune a Bird of Paradise plant without ruining its look and future growth so all you can do is to be prepared to accommodate its large size.
 You can of course prune out the flowers once they are finished, just cut them off as close to the base as you can.

 No flowers on my Bird of Paradise